lee2sman/everyday/README.md

 sleeping in the pandemic. a diary / memoir / journal of life in the pandemic.
 225
 excuses. just text describing my day and why i didn't make any 'art.'
+226
+made clue. took forever and it's not even great.